Using Picture Books to Teach Voice in Writing

 - It’s raining.
 Tell one story from the perspective of someone living near a creek where the rains have been pounding for four days straight.
 The another story from the perspective of a farmer who hasn’t seen rain in two months.

-Voice Can Show Personality Traits
+Voice in a Book Can Show Personality Traits

 My Rotten Redheaded Older Brother (Aladdin Picture Books)The Paper Bag Princess (Classic Munsch)Officer Buckle & Gloria (CALDECOTT MEDAL BOOK)The Story Of Ruby Bridges: Special Anniversary EditionThe Raft